Pearl Bank Apartments: Redevelopment of site

 In May 2019, a 39-storey condominium to be named One Pearl Bank was unveiled by CapitaLand as its replacement by 2023.
-It features two curved towers at 178m, connected by a "halo" sky bridge that will light up like a beacon at night.
+It features two curved towers at 178m, connected by a "halo" sky bridge that light up like a beacon at night.
+The building was completed in 2024.

-One Pearl Bank is designed by Serie+Multiply, a joint venture between London-based Serie Architects and Singapore-based Multiply Architects.
-The development will house a total of 774 apartments.
+One Pearl Bank was designed by Serie+Multiply, a joint venture between London-based Serie Architects and Singapore-based Multiply Architects.
+The development houses a total of 774 apartments.